Schlatter

 Recommended products

-When does schlatter disappear?
+When does Schlatter's disease disappear?

 Does the child have to rest completely from sports?